By Tim Lambert

 In 1928, Cumberland House, Eastney was opened as a museum and art gallery.
 In 1922 the council purchased Southsea Common, a stretch of land by the sea, and laid it out with gardens, bowling greens, and tennis courts.

 Before World War II King’s Road was a shopping area but the German bombing in 1941 destroyed it.
-Palmerston Road was also severely damaged but was rebuilt and after the war Southsea continued to flourish as a seaside resort.
+Palmerston Road was also severely damaged but was rebuilt and after the Second World War, Southsea continued to flourish as a seaside resort.

 In the early 1950s, the Kings Road area was rebuilt with council flats.